It’s no secret these days that including video content in your content marketing efforts is crucial to maximizing engagement.

-The text from your video presents the golden opportunity to convert your video content to other formats.
+The text from your video presents the golden opportunity to convert your video to other formats.

 One such format is a blog post.
 Think about turning the text of your video into an article to be published on your blog.

-It’s a great way to appeal to people who prefer reading instead of watching a video.
+It’s a great way to appeal to people who prefer reading to watching a video.

-You can easily copy the text you downloaded from Piktochart Video to an MS word file or Google doc to start shaping your blog post.
+You can easily copy the text you downloaded from Piktochart Video to an MS Word file or Google Doc to start shaping your post.